Friends and family have shared their relationship to show their support.

 your email below for our complimentary daily grief messages.
 Messages run for up to one year and you

 can stop at any time.
 Your email will not be used for any other purpose.

-8 Trees, Flowers, or Condolences have been shared with support of Clara's family - View on Tribute Wall
+1 Tree, Flower, or Condolence has been shared with support of Pamela's family - View on Tribute Wall

 Pamela J. Wagner, 88, of Milton, went home to her Lord and Savior on Sunday, November 12, 2023, at Grandview Nursing and Rehabilitation Center, Danville.

 Born November 6, 1935 in Muncy, she was the daughter of the late Dr. Denzil K. and Joyce E. (Snepp) King.